espressif/esp-idf/docs/en/api-reference/network/esp_netif.rst

 In many cases, applications do not need to call ESP-NETIF APIs directly as they are called from the default network event handlers.

-ESP-NETIF component is a successor of the tcpip_adapter, former network interface abstraction, which has become deprecated since IDF v4.1.
-Please refer to the :doc:`/api-reference/network/tcpip_adapter_migration` section in case existing applications to be ported to use the esp-netif API instead.

 ESP-NETIF architecture
 ----------------------